Getting diagnosed with cancer of unknown primary (CUP)

 Seeing your GP

 You should see your GP if you notice a change that isn't normal for you.
-Read about what happens when you see your GP and how to get the most out of your appointment.
+They will examine you and might refer you for tests or to a specialist.

 Referral to a specialist